 Create and Make Changes to Service-Area Business Details

-Once you are signed into your Google My Business account, click “card view.”
+Once you are signed into your Google Business Profile account, click “card view.”
 You’ll be able to do this by simply selecting the cards icon on the right side of the screen, above your location(s).
 Next, follow these points to manage your service area details.

 - Select any listing, then click “Manage location.”

 - Choose the “Address” section.

 - A window will show; click “Yes” beside “I deliver goods and services to my customers at their locations.”

 - Enter all information for your service area.
 It can be set based on the ZIP codes or cities that you service, or you can choose an area around your location.

 - To list your complete address, your correct business hours, and more: choose the box beside “I serve customers at my business address”

 - To establish where your business will provide goods and services, set the service area

 Once you have submitted all necessary information for your business, you’ll need to verify your listing.
 This is vital if you want visibility and good ratings for your listing.